United States Air Force Medical Service: Medical Service Corps

 The Medical Service Corps (MSC) consists entirely of commissioned officers.
-Members are required to hold a bachelor's or master's degree in Healthcare, Management, Economics, Finance, Operations Research, Business Administration or similar degree before receiving a commission, and must complete a four-week orientation course at Maxwell AFB, AL, and then a five-week military Health Systems Administration (HSA) course at Fort Sam Houston, San Antonio, TX.
+Members are required to hold a bachelor's or master's degree in Healthcare, Management, Economics, Finance, Operations Research, Business Administration or similar degree before receiving a commission, and must complete Basic Officer Training at Maxwell AFB, AL, and then a five-week military Health Services Administration (HSA) course at Fort Sam Houston, San Antonio, TX.
 MSCs serve as hospital administrators, resource management officers, directors of information systems/technology, managed care and patient administrators, group practice managers, medical logisticians, and medical readiness officers.
 MSC officers are also expected to become Board certified by one of several national healthcare administration organizations.
-This is usually done while the officer is in the rank of captain or Major.
-The Chief of the Medical Service Corps is Brigadier General Susan Pietrykowski.
+This is usually done while the officer is in the rank of Captain or Major.
+The Chief of the Medical Service Corps is Brigadier General Alfred K. Flowers, Jr..

 Nurse Corps

 The Nurse Corps consists entirely of commissioned officers.
 New members of the Air Force Nurse Corps are required to hold at minimum a Bachelor of Science in Nursing degree prior to receiving a commission.
 Members of the Air Force Nurse Corps work in all aspects of Air Force Medicine and can serve as Flight Nurse in aeromedical evacuation missions, nurse practitioner, and nurse anesthetist.
 The first Chief of the Air Force Nurse Corps was Colonel Verena Marie Zeller (1949–56).
 The first two-star general Chief of the Air Force Nurse Corps was Major General Barbara Brannon; she was replaced in 2005 by Maj Gen Melissa Rank.
 In 2008, it was announced that Colonel Kimberly Siniscalchi would be promoted to the rank of major general and serve as the Chief of the AF Nurse Corps, thereby bypassing the rank of brigadier general (one-star).